You’re not lacking expertise. You’re lacking influence.

 Experts are trained and rewarded to analyse critically, challenge rigorously, minimise risk, and protect standards.

-Very few are taught persuasive influence, productive challenge, or how to work through disagreement without creating friction.
+Very few are taught how to influence other experts, challenge productively, or work through disagreement without creating friction.

 Over time: